-NFL player Dwayne Haskins has died, coach says
+NFL player Dwayne Haskins dies aged 24 after being hit by dump truck, report says

 ‘I am truly heartbroken,’ says Pittsburgh Steelers coach Mike Tomlin

-Pittsburgh Steelers quarterback Dwayne Haskins has died, the team’s coach has announced.
+Pittsburgh Steelers quarterback Dwayne Haskins has died in a car accident, reports say.

 “I am devastated and at a loss for words with the unfortunate passing of Dwayne Haskins,” Steelers coach Mike Tomlin said in a statement on Saturday.
 “Dwayne was a great teammate, but even more so a tremendous friend to so many.
 I am truly heartbroken.”